AbednAboH/Car-Parking-System/README.md

       * Control : holds all function that are communication based
       * Boundary : A Gui for each user

-# 4.1.22:
+# progress up until  4.1.23:
 * Parking lot data base is done with tests
 * Parking lot Employees data base is done with tests
 * Parking lot managers data bas is done with tests
 * parking lot Global manager data base needs to be modified in some way .. don't know how but there might be a future change
+## progress up until  8.1.23
+# Interface :
+  * Created an interface that manipulats a Class , this was done using templates
+  * this interface was based on the DAO design pattern
+  * this interface can accomodate any type of class and thus enables data manipulation dynamically
+  * each class/Table that we wish to update will be accessed and altered using DataBaseManipulation<T> class:

 # remaining data bases to be configured :

 Date 8.1.2023
    * complaint
    * Kiosk